nixpkgs-architecture/.github/profile/README.md

 ## Goals

-The goal of this team is to improve the large-scale design of nixpkgs, focusing on issues that are too large for any single individual to undertake, or that require consistency among all of nixpkgs.
+The goal of this team is to improve the large-scale architecture of nixpkgs, focusing on issues that are too large for any single individual to undertake, or that require consistency among all of nixpkgs.

 Such improvements have to be backwards-compatible regarding the conventionally agreed-upon API surface of nixpkgs.
 Backwards incompatible changes are only allowed after a deprecation window with an appropriate duration and an accompanying warning.

 ### Non-goals

-- Making design improvements to NixOS
+- Making architectural improvements to NixOS
 - Review and merge the huge number of nixpkgs PRs

 ## Process

 This section describes the process of going from an issue to a solution.
 While described here as one, this shouldn't be a linear process.
 Instead this should be done in a feedback-oriented way.

-To track progress for an issue, [GitHub projects](https://github.com/orgs/nixpkgs-team/projects?type=beta) are used.
+To track progress for an issue, [GitHub projects](https://github.com/orgs/nixpkgs-architecture/projects?type=beta) are used.

 ### Problem statement